-The courts have a special role in protecting human rights.
-They are statutory bodies whose independence is guaranteed by the Constitution.
-There is a special mechanism to guarantee for exercising constitutional rights and freedoms: a constitutional complaint, which can be lodged by citizens who consider that the national authorities, the local and the regional self-government bodies and public law entities deciding on their rights and duties, or regarding the suspicion or the charge of criminal offence, have breached their human rights or fundamental freedoms, as guaranteed by the Constitution.
+The courts established by law have a special role in protecting human rights.
+Their autonomy and independence is guaranteed by the Constitution.
+There is a special mechanism to guarantee the exercise of constitutional rights and freedoms: a constitutional complaint, which can be lodged by citizens who consider that the national authorities, the local and the regional self-government bodies and public law entities deciding on their rights and duties, or regarding the suspicion or the charge of criminal offence, have breached their human rights or fundamental freedoms, as guaranteed by the Constitution.
 A complaint can be filed only after all other available remedies have been exhausted.

 Trg svetog Marka 4